2018 SPRING WORKSHOPS

 Philip Gerard is a Professor in the Creative Writing program at the University of North Carolina at Wilmington and in the Master of Fine Arts in Creative Nonfiction program at Goucher College.
 His many publications include fiction, nonfiction, advice for writers, and a CD of his music.
 His most recent books are The Art of Creative Research: A Field Guide for Writers (2017), The Dark of the Island (novel 2016), Down the Wild Cape Fear—A River Journey Through the Heart of North Carolina (nonfiction 2013), and The Patron Saint of Dreams (essays 2012).
 You'll want to be sure to register now to join Philip Gerard and fellow writers for a week of inspiration and accomplishment at Doe Branch.

-This will be Kate’s second Doe Branch Ink workshop, and we encourage you to register early to be part of an inspiring, music-filled week with a great teacher and other talented writers, singers and players.
+This will be Tom’s fourth Doe Branch Ink workshop, and we encourage you to register early to be part of an inspiring, music-filled week with a great teacher and other talented writers, singers and players.

 creative writing -- FICTION and Nonfiction